Lemsoon/fancy_poke_card_display/README.md

+Made in React.

 Decent looking card display, made in react. do npm install for it to work.

-Not finished, lots more to add.